-Changes in Atmospheric Pressure.
-People who experience changes in atmospheric pressure, such as while flying, climbing to high altitudes, or scuba diving, risk sinus blockage and therefore face an increased risk of developing sinusitis.
-(Swimming also increases the risk for sinusitis.)
+Changes in Atmospheric Pressure: People who experience changes in atmospheric pressure, such as while flying, may face an increased risk of developing sinusitis.

 Bacterial sinusitis is nearly always harmless (although uncomfortable and sometimes even very painful).
 If an episode becomes severe, antibiotics generally eliminate further problems.
 In rare cases, however, bacterial sinusitis can cause very serious infections.

-Infection of the Frontal Bone.
-Osteomyelitis is infection of the bones.
+Infection of the Frontal Bone: Osteomyelitis is infection of the bones.
 In rare cases, sinusitis can lead to infection of the forehead and other facial bones.
-In such cases, the patient usually experiences headache, fever, and a soft swelling over the bone known as Pott puffy tumor.
+In such cases, the person usually experiences headache, fever, and a soft swelling over the bone known as Pott puffy tumor.

-Infection of the Eye Socket.
-Infection of the eye socket (orbital cellulitis), which causes swelling and subsequent drooping of the eyelid, is a rare but serious complication of ethmoid sinusitis.
-In these cases, the patient loses movement in the eye, and pressure on the optic nerve can lead to vision loss, which is sometimes permanent.
+Infection of the Eye Socket: Infection of the eye socket (orbital cellulitis), which causes swelling and subsequent drooping of the eyelid, is a rare but serious complication of ethmoid sinusitis.
+In these cases, the person loses movement in the eye, and pressure on the optic nerve can lead to vision loss, which is sometimes permanent.
 Fever and severe illness are usually present.

-Brain Infection.
-The most dangerous complication of sinusitis, particularly frontal and sphenoid sinusitis, is the spread of infection by anaerobic bacteria to the brain, either through the bones or blood vessels.
+Brain Infection: The most dangerous complication of sinusitis, particularly frontal and sphenoid sinusitis, is the spread of infection by anaerobic bacteria to the brain, either through the bones or blood vessels.
 Abscesses, meningitis, and other life-threatening conditions may result.
-In such cases, the patient may experience mild personality changes, headache, altered consciousness, visual problems, and, finally, seizures, coma, and death.
+In such cases, the person may experience mild personality changes, headache, altered consciousness, visual problems, and, finally, seizures, coma, and death.